Skip to content

 batch_size = 5000

-The declaration line — ctx AppConfig(env_prefix="APP_"): — controls how the context resolves (mechanics).
-The body declares what it contains (content).
-They never mix.
+The declaration line, ctx AppConfig(env_prefix="APP_"):, controls how the context resolves.
+The body declares what it contains.
+They do not mix.

 Reading context fields